 Actual homework time will vary by student; the amount of time provided to work on assignments during the school day, the instructional calendar, and individual use of time are factors impacting the amount of homework a student may have on a given day.

-Homework will be assigned as needed, Monday through Thursday.
-Written homework is ordinarily not assigned over the weekends and/or holidays with the exception of assignments not completed, make-up work and/or special projects.
+Homework will be assigned on a regular basis Monday through Thursday.
+Written homework is ordinarily not assigned over the weekends and/or holidays with the exception of assignments not completed and/or special projects.
 Homework time allotment guidelines per day for Catholic schools within the Diocese of Sacramento are as follows: